-To combat the winter doldrums I decided to add some bright, fresh greenery to my home.
-With St. Patty’s Day on the horizon, it seemed the perfect fit.
+To combat the winter doldrums I decided to add some bright, fresh greenery to my home with this St. Patrick’s Day Farmhouse Style Vignette.
+With St. Pat’s Day on the horizon, it seemed the perfect fit.

 I still had my Valentine’s Day Vignette on the console table near our front door, so I set to work changing into a St. Patrick’s Day Vignette instead.